9Bruno9/Opus-Chromaticum/README.md

 This video game is the project for the course Video Game Programming of the master degree in computer science (University of Udine).
 It was developed with Giacomo Colussi (Github: GiacomoColussi)
 The video game is in Italian and had to be developed following a specific outline.
 In this case, the outline was Colour Alchemy.
-You can find the 3D Unity Project and the last version of the game in the OpusChromaticum folder
+You can find the 3D Unity Project.

 ![](images/s1.png)
 ![](images/s2.png)